thefrontside/circleci-react-orb/README.md

 ## Limitations

 - Currently only supports yarn (we'll add NPM support shortly)
-- Current Orb assumes: Jest, ESLint and Stylelint
+- Current Orb assumes: Create React App, Jest, ESLint and Stylelint
 - TypeScript not supported yet, but will be in the future

 ## Basic setup